-Email marketing is a good example of a proven marketing technique that every store should do, but doesn’t.
+Email marketing is a good example of a proven technique that many stores fail to execute.
 As my colleague Matt Deal pointed out, you need to set up marketing automation to follow up with customers who place items in a checkout cart but don’t complete their purchase.
 If you don’t email repeat customers, you will not get the sales and results you want.
 And once you use email, keep track of how customers are actually responding to these emails so you can use the data to actually improve your marketing instead of just shrugging and moving on.
 You always want to be optimizing your efforts.

 Unfortunately, security across the eComm industry really needs to be focused on more.
 Even for eComm veterans like ABT, we have to work hard to keep our customers’ stores protected and online.
 If your store isn’t secure, the PCI administrators who process most online payments might audit you.
 If they audit your store and find something wrong, your store is shut down immediately until it’s fixed.
 This means zero revenue until you fix the problem.
 If that’s not bad enough, this can also damage your reputation as well because your customers all know something was up.